• Skip to Content

 International Applicants:

-• See the steps to apply for admissions and access the application here.
+• See the steps to apply for admissions and access the application Admissions How to Apply website.

-• International applicants should view additional requirements here and here.
+• International applicants should view additional requirements on the International Student Admission page and the Admissions for International applicants page.

 • English language proficiency is required in order to hold a graduate teaching assistantship.
-See here.
+More information can be found on the English Proficiency for GTAs webpage.

 Application Deadline: